raulpe7eira/course-groxio-liveview/README.md

-# course-groxio-liveview-v2
+# course-groxio-liveview

-This repository is the code corresponding to the [Grox.io Learning's LiveView V2](https://grox.io/language/liveview/course) lab.
+This repository is the code corresponding to the [Grox.io Learning's LiveView](https://grox.io/language/liveview/course) lab.

 > There are many apps in this repository.